[Opinion] EU should not rush investment deal with China

 Author bio

 François Godement, Institut Montaigne, France.
 Sławomir Dębski, Director, The Polish Institute of International Affairs, Poland.
 Ingrid D’Hooghe, Clingendael Institute, The Netherlands.
 Mikko Huotari, Mercator Institute for China Studies, Germany.
 Janka Oertel, ECFR European Council on Foreign Relations.
 Plamen Tonchev, Institute of International Economic Relations, Greece.
 Jonathan Holslag, Free University Brussels, Belgium.
 Ivana Karaskova, Association for International Affairs, Czech Republic.
 Mathieu Duchatel, Institut Montaigne, France.
 Nicola Casarini, Institute of International Affairs, Italy.
 Maaike Okano-Heijmans, Clingendael Institute, Netherlands.
 Matej Šimalčík, Central European Institute of Asian Studies, Slovakia.
 Max J. Zenglein, Mercator Institute for China Studies, Germany.
-Lucrezia Poggetti, Mercator Institute for China Studies, Germany
+Lucrezia Poggetti, Mercator Institute for China Studies, Germany.
+Antoine Bondaz, Foundation for Strategic Research, France.

 Disclaimer